The Community of Inquiry and Types of Presence

 After you’ve completed this module, you will be able to:

-- Apply the theories of Community of Inquiry and Cognitive, Social, and Teaching Presences to your course
+- Apply the theories of the Community of Inquiry and Cognitive, Social, and Teaching Presences to your course

 - Use an assessment checklist to monitor your course facilitation